-Directed by James Wong
+Director: James Wong

-Unlike most other films of it's subgenre, this teen slasher pic actually has an original idea and thoughtful premise.
-It starts off with a class field trip to Paris that gets a boy named Alex and some of his classmates thrown off when he has a premonition that the plane is going to crash and freaks out.
+Unlike most other films of its subgenre, this teen slasher pic actually has an original idea and thoughtful premise.
+It starts off with a class field trip to Paris that gets a boy named Alex (Sawa, The Guilty) and some of his classmates thrown off when he has a premonition that the plane is going to crash and freaks out.
 The plane does end up crashing and now Alex is seen as a freak by those around him.
 They say you can't cheat Death, and it appears he may be back to finish the job when those who were thrown off the plane begin dying in strange and elaborate ways.

 Almost.
-While well-conceived and well-directed it may be, in all other aspects FINAL DESTINATION is a travesty of poor talent.
+While well-conceived and well-directed it may be, in all other aspects Final Destination is a travesty of poor talent.
 Actors cast on their looks alone, writing ranging from "so stupid it's laughable" to "so ersatz-profound it's laughable", and characters so devoid of genuineness that we not only don't care if they die, but we may actually cheer when they do all contribute to making what could have been a breath of fresh air into just another dumb teen horror flick.